 1. Use software to sort remote job applicants

 Most open positions on job boards will attract tons of application submissions with only a handful of truly qualified candidates.
 Luckily, HR software has come a long way in recent years.
-While Dropbox has not adopted them, other companies have a lot of success using artificial intelligence hiring tools, like Fortay and Ideal, are sophisticated enough to quickly surface the highest quality candidates and remove inherent biases from the remote hiring process.
+While Dropbox has not adopted them, other companies have a lot of success using artificial intelligence hiring tools like Fortay and Ideal.
+Programs like these are sophisticated enough to quickly surface the highest quality candidates and remove inherent biases from the remote hiring process.

 Overrun with CVs, cover letters and portfolios?
 Dropbox Business makes it easy to organise, sort and share HR data such as CVs and portfolios.
 You can even store applicants’ information to recruit for the next open role.
 Simply search by name or keyword to find archived info on a promising previous candidate.

 2. Record and share remote hiring Zoom interviews

 Coordinating interviewers and interviewees creates a bottleneck, especially when team members are working from different locations and time zones.
 Instead, with video-chat software like Zoom, you can record a candidate’s initial interview and share it with stakeholders.
 Other hiring decision-makers can then review the candidate’s conversation on their own schedules and determine how to proceed.

 Dropbox Zoom integration streamlines the interview process.
 It allows you to save your recorded interviews directly to Dropbox.
 Then you can share with any stakeholder in a few clicks.
 They can even add their comments directly to the video.

 3. Sign employment docs online

 Every remote work new hire has to review and sign a ton of paperwork, which used to be done in person with a pen and paper.
 A comprehensive digital solution, like HelloSign and Dropbox, saves time and frustration.
 First, store all your forms and contracts in Dropbox.
 Then, with just one click, you can send all those documents for signature with HelloSign.
 Once everything’s signed, it’s automatically saved back to Dropbox.
 Share, send and manage employment docs with your favourite tools through Dropbox app extensions.